redukti/OpenRedukti/docs/openredukti-cpp-api.rst

    #include <interpolators.h>

 OpenRedukti supports the most common interpolators used in interest rate curves.
-The api for setting up interpolators is described below.::
+The API for setting up interpolators is described below.::

    struct InterpolationOptions;